philippjenni/angular-library-cypress/README.md

 `npm run cypress-lib-run`

+# Setup Instructions

+See how project is configure in [instructions.md](instructions.md)

 # Known Issues

 * Coverage does not work if the name cypress is present in the path.
 Check out the project in the `angular-library-cy` folder (https://github.com/cypress-io/code-coverage/issues/726).